Francesco Domilici born in Palermo, Sicily in 1979.

 Graduated in 2005, his first photo reportage came in 2002, while engaged with the Italian military in a peace-keeping mission in Sarajevo, Bosnia-Herzegovina.
 He started his photographer career making documentaries and reportages that led to his artistic vocation.
 With his eclectic style, where he vividly expresses crucial live moments and scenes, he participated in various group exhibitions Nationally and Internationally.

-His artwork “Impero delle ombre” was selected, as the sole Italian photographer, in one of the world’s most prestigious art exhibition: the Summer Exhibition 2021 at the Royal Academy of Arts in London.
+His artwork “Impero delle ombre” was selected, as the only Italian photographer, in one of the most prestigious art exhibitions in the world: the 2021 Summer Exhibition at the Royal Academy of Arts in London, exhibiting with Artists, such as Julian Schnabel, Allen Jones , William Kentridge , Anselm Kiefer , George Baselitz , Tracey Emin , Sarah Jones etc .

 During his proficient 2021 a selected photography "Fimmina", that immortalize the childhood between dream and reality, has been exhibited in Palazzo Velli in Rome.